Instagram API Rate Limits: The 200 DM/Hour Cap Explained (2026)

 • Requires your Instagram password (never give this to third parties)

 Reality: Instagram’s anti-spam systems are sophisticated.
 These tools get accounts banned regularly.
+Learn how to protect your account in our guide on how to avoid Instagram bans with DM automation.

 Multiple API Keys Per Account